Home

 With Sonic Youth: I Wanna Be Your Dog

-Notes: For Sonic Youth's encore, Mudhoney comes out and plays I Wanna Be Your Dog with the group.
+Notes: For Sonic Youth's encore, Mark and Matt come out and sing on The Stooges' I Wanna Be Your Dog with the group.
+Thuston Moore of Sonic Youth introduces Mark as Iggy Pop.
 The guys start throwing Kim Gordon and the rest of Sonic Youth around, and it turns into a big noisy mess, with people and instruments flying.

 3/25/89 De Vooruit.
 Gent, Belgium (40 min)